Apostolic Nunciature to Azerbaijan

 The Apostolic Nunciature to Azerbaijan is an ecclesiastical office of the Catholic Church in Azerbaijan.
 It is headed by the Apostolic Nuncio, a member of the diplomatic service of the Holy See, who represents the interests of the Holy See to Church officials, the government, and civil society in Azerbaijan.
 It is a diplomatic post with the rank of ambassador.

 Azerbaijan and the Holy See established diplomatic relations on 23 May 1992.

+The title Apostolic Nuncio to Azerbaijan is held by the prelate appointed Apostolic Nuncio to Turkey; he resides in Turkey.